storj/docs/app/dcs/third-party-tools/iconik/page.md

 ### Iconik Access

 To sign in to your Iconik account, visit [https://iconik.io/](https://app.iconik.io/) and click Sign In.
-This takes you to <https://app.iconik.io/> from where you can enter your credentials.&#x20;
+This takes you to <https://app.iconik.io/> from where you can enter your credentials.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/W_L58KzUqW4fiZ9RTNCul_image.png)